abhinavsriram/intern-helper/README.md

 Chrome

 ## Checkstyle Errors
 We do have some Checkstyle Errors for naming conventions.
-The reasoning for those errors is because Firebase has this cool feature where if we follow the nomenclature of different fields as specified in Firestore then when we read data from it rather than creating an instance of a java class and then using setters to set the values of that instance  based on the data from firestore, we can just call on instance.toObject(instance.class) and it will automatically fill in all the relevant information.
-Thus we thought that is better coding style as it avoids redudancy and is more efficient so we did it that way.
+The reason for those errors is because Firebase has this cool feature where if we follow the nomenclature of different fields as specified in Firestore then when we read data from it rather than creating an instance of a java class and then using setters to set the values of that instance based on the data from firestore, we can just call on instance.toObject(instance.class) and it will automatically fill in all the relevant information.
+Thus we thought that is better coding style as it avoids redundancy and is more efficient so we did it that way.